 - Light issues - A lack of sun also can affect a tomato plant.
 Tomato plants need at least five hours of sun to survive.
 Less than this, and the plants will be stunted and eventually die.

 There are many garden pests that can damage or kill tomato plants.
 Typically, tomato pests will either attack the fruit or the leaves.
 Tomato pests that attack the leaves include:

 - Blister beetles

 - Tomato hornworms

-Discovering what is causing your tomato plant problems will help you to work to correct them.
+Diagnosing these problems will help you learn how to save a dying tomato plant.
 Remember, tomato growing problems are actually rather common.
-Even gardeners who have had years of experience can find that their tomato plants have been killed by disease or pests.
+Even gardeners with years of experience can find that their tomato plants have been killed by disease or pests.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."